cosmetic background

 We created this guide to show you the tricks to simple fish drawing and help you sketch a lifelike fish in six easy steps!

-Tools you might want to use for your fish drawing include:
+Tools you might want to use for your easy, pencil fish drawing include:

 • An H pencil: These pencils have a hard lead that leaves a light trace on the paper.
 That makes H pencils ideal for sketching because you can easily enhance the appearance of lines or erase mistakes in the later stages of fish drawing.